TianyouHu/tianyouhu.github.io/_pages/Research.md

 Please check these demo videos.

+Obtian person position by combining Lidar and YOLOv7 data.
+This is the first version code and can only be used on 1 person case.
+Please feel free to write email to me to ask for more details.
+This part is on going.
+I will add neural network to predict pedestrian trajectory for the next step.
+<iframe width="560" height="315" src="https://www.youtube.com/embed/eIpGOH9aZqM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 Object detection and autonomous navigation on mat (kinda bumpy)
 <iframe width="560" height="315" src="https://www.youtube.com/embed/ixDVWG9pUJ4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>